ringcentral/ringcentral-api-docs/docs/ai/ringsense.md

     * The `sourceRecordId` of a voice call recording is the recording ID of a recorded call.
 You can get the recording ID of a call from the [call log data](../voice/call-log/details.md).
     * The `sourceSessionId` of a voice call recording is the telephony session ID of a recorded call.
 You can get the telephony session ID of a call from the [call log data](../voice/call-log/details.md).
     * The `sourceRecordId` and the `sourceSessionId` of a video call recording are identical.
 You can get the ID of a video call by using the [List User Video Meeting](https://developers.ringcentral.com/api-reference/Meetings-History/listVideoMeetings) API.
 However, you should check if the video call was recorded or not to decide whether you can read the RingSense data of that video call.
+    * Currently, there is no API available to detect the `sourceRecordId` or `sourceSessionId` for phone calls or video conferences originating from RingCX, NICE CXone, or Microsoft Teams domains.
+Therefore, you must rely on RingSense event notifications from those domains to obtain insights for such conversations.

 Read RingSense data using a recording Id: